giantryansaul/dice_roller/notes.md

 * Updated design notes at the top.
 * The Render site is free tier, so I should create a status indicator for when the site is ready to accept requests.
 * A "wake-up call" endpoint would be good for this.
+* Added a GHA step for deployment so that I'm not deploying from Render directly.